Adarsh24BDA70227/Handwritten-digit-recognition-using-mnist-dataset/README.md

 The project “Handwritten Digit Recognition using MNIST Dataset” focuses on designing and developing an intelligent system capable of automatically recognizing handwritten digits (0–9) using Deep Learning techniques, specifically Convolutional Neural Networks (CNNs).

-Handwritten digits vary widely in style, thickness, slant, and size due to differences in individual handwriting.
-Traditional rule-based systems and classic machine learning algorithms could not handle this variability effectively.
-To address this, the project uses image classification with CNNs, which learn meaningful visual features such as edges, curves, and shapes directly from raw image pixels.

 The project follows a complete machine learning pipeline: